 Vaccination isn’t a get-out-of-social-distancing-free card, Dr. El Sahly says.
 There is a lot we still don’t know about the long-term efficacy of the vaccine and what the vaccines do for our ability to transmit the virus to others.

 It is possible that the vaccine may prevent us from getting Covid-19 symptoms but not asymptomatic infections that could unknowingly spread the disease to others, Dr. El Sahly says.
 She adds that more research is needed in this area.
 Current research only provides data for two months post-vaccination.

 Until the vaccine coverage in the community is high, it is very important to maintain the preventive social distancing measures, even if you are vaccinated, Dr. El Sahly says.

 Yes, this means avoiding large indoor gatherings, wearing masks, washing hands frequently, and not being around unvaccinated people who fall into high-risk categories.
-(Here’s are the places you’re most likely to catch coronavirus.)
+(Here’s what you can look forward to once you’re fully vaccinated against Covid-19.)